 Cerebrospinal fluid (CSF) is a filtrate of plasma that surrounds the brain and spinal cord that provides nutrients, removes waste and cushions the central nervous system (CNS).
 The CSF can be accessed via a lumbar puncture where a needle is inserted between vertebrae into the space around the spinal cord.
-Due to the relatively noninvasive procedure, CSF is a high value biofluid for the diagnosis of various diseases including cancer, neurodegenerative diseases and infectious diseases.
-CNS tumors have been reported to shed cells directly into CSF so these circulating tumor cells can be identified using sensitive methods like the FDA approved CellSearch® system.
-Currently, the CellSearch® system is used to identify circulating tumor cells from breast, colorectal and prostate tumors, and has been shown to identify tumor cells in breast cancer related brain metastases.
-Newer technologies such as the Target SelectorTM from Biocept can identify circulating tumor cells as well as cell free nucleic acids (DNA and RNA).
+Due to the relatively noninvasive procedure, CSF is a high value biofluid for the diagnosis of various diseases including cancer, neurodegenerative diseases and infectious diseases1.
+CNS tumors have been reported to shed cells directly into CSF so these circulating tumor cells can be identified using sensitive methods like the FDA approved CellSearch[®] system2.
+Currently, the CellSearch[®] system is used to identify circulating tumor cells in breast, colorectal and prostate tumors, and has been shown to identify tumor cells in breast cancer related brain metastases.
+Newer technologies such as the Target Selector[TM] from Biocept can identify circulating tumor cells as well as cell free nucleic acids (DNA and RNA)3.
 Sequencing DNA or RNA from tumor cells provides valuable information on disease causing mutations, second hit mutations and other genetic abnormalities.

 Neurodegenerative diseases such as Alzheimer's disease, Parkinson's disease, dementia etc. are diagnosed through a combination of tests that includes biomarker analysis and cognitive testing.
-Analysis of CSF for specific biomarkers is established for Alzheimer's disease where markers such as the beta-amyloid peptides (AB40 & AB42), phosphorylated and total Tau protein levels as well as ratios of the different protein markers.
-Current efforts are focused on combination of CSF markers, imaging and other diagnostic markers but it is possible that future research may identify a specific combination of CSF markers, imaging and other diagnostic approaches to detect early-stage disease.
+Analysis of CSF for specific biomarkers is established for Alzheimer's disease where markers such as the beta-amyloid peptides (Aβ40 & Aβ42), phosphorylated and total Tau protein levels4 as well as ratios of the different protein markers.
+Current efforts are focused on combination of CSF marker analysis from patient CSF samples with imaging studies to correlate disease progression with biomarker expression levels5.
+As of now, there are no clear Alzheimer's disease diagnostic markers but it is possible that future research may identify a specific combination of CSF markers, imaging and other diagnostic approaches to detect early-stage disease.
 Interestingly, research interest to identify CSF markers for Parkinson's disease has been limited but there are some ongoing studies to identify CSF biomarkers for Parkinson's disease.
 Disease agnostic markers for glial cell inflammation or cell damage can be identified in CSF samples such as YKL40, a microglia inflammation marker that is hypothesized to be involved in tissue remodeling due to inflammation.
-YKL40 is a secreted glycoprotein that has been reported to be upregulated in several diseases including cancer, diabetes and several neurological diseases.
+YKL40 is a secreted glycoprotein that has been reported to be upregulated in several diseases including cancer, diabetes and several neurological diseases6.

 Infectious diseases in the brain can range from relatively benign to life threatening.
 In most cases, early accurate diagnosis is critical for successful management and CSF analysis is a critical diagnostic tool to detect pathogen caused infections.
-The CSF is considered to be a mirror of CNS health so analysis of CSF samples can be used to diagnose acute and chronic infectious diseases using various physiological and molecular endpoints including analytical chemistry, serology and PCR.
+The CSF is considered to be a mirror of CNS health so analysis of CSF samples can be used to diagnose acute and chronic infectious diseases using various physiological and molecular endpoints7 including analytical chemistry, serology and PCR.
 Since CSF sampling is noninvasive and is commonly performed in a doctor's office, it is a useful method to monitor chronic infectious diseases such as AIDS and certain forms of meningitis and encephalitis.